DIY Special Power of Attorney

 THE FOLLOWING SPECIAL POWER OF ATTORNEY IS INTENDED FOR SERVICEMEMBERS AND THEIR DEPENDENTS SERVING IN JAPAN.

 • SPOA-Vehicle Registration (Japan) is specific to servicemembers and their families residing in Japan.
-Allows the grantee to affect movement, storage, shipment, and disposal of your vehicle.)*Note: For SASEBO based service members, please utilize the above "SPOA-Personal Property".
-Sasebo VRO will not accept this SPOA.
+Allows the grantee to affect movement, storage, shipment, and disposal of your vehicle.

 The Special Powers of Attorney microsites are not fully compatible with Mozilla Firefox.
 If you encounter errors, please try another browser.